 About MU Health Care

-The University of Missouri Health System (MU Health Care) is an academic health system comprised of five hospitals, with more than 60 primary and specialty-care clinics.
-MU Health Care has more than 8,100 employees and serves over 25,000 patients annually.
+MU Health Care is an academic health center comprised of five hospitals and nearly 60 primary and specialty-care clinics.
+MU Health Care has almost 6,000 employees and served 216,345 patients in fiscal year 2017.